ODS

 • Tobacco: No tobacco products or products intended to deliver nicotine will be used or possessed.

-• Medications: All medications must be maintained in its original container with an appropriate prescription label.
-Any over the counter (OTC) medications not approved will be confiscated and discarded on first day of ODS.
+• Medications: All prescription medications must be maintained in its original container with an appropriate prescription label.
+Basic over-the-counter (OTC) medications are authorized.
+However, any medication with caffeine is prohibited.

 • Caffeine: Caffeine in any form is prohibited.